 Customers share their feedback with every feature release.
 That helps determine the usefulness of each specific feature and provides better ideas about what else the customer will find useful.

 Agile is an incremental and iterative approach to software development.
-It allows software teams to rapidly change their assumptions and product roadmap in response to customer feedback and changing priorities.
+It allows software teams and the produt owner to rapidly change their assumptions and product roadmap in response to customer feedback and changing priorities.

 4) On Time and Budget

 Adaptability helps project teams take quick decisions to make tradeoffs between time and budget constraints and goals.
 Consequently, projects experience faster turnaround times and stay within budget.

 Agile empowers software developers to take initiative rather than blindly following the instructions of their project managers.
 People on the ground can see what’s working and what’s not.
 Empowering them to take decisions dramatically improves productivity.